v2sCollections/City-of-Dreams/Keybinds.md

 The mods adds two additional in-game hotkeys which you can use to toggle widgets visibility:

-- Y> Global Toggle Global hotkey which you can use to toggle visibility for any module combination by your choice.
+- F8> Global Toggle Global hotkey which you can use to toggle visibility for any module combination by your choice.
 By default it toggles Minimap, Quest Tracker and Quest Markers modules.
-- L> Minimap Toggle
+- F6> Minimap Toggle

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)